gavinmischler/spikeFRInder/README.md

 # spikeFRInder: Spike inference algorithm using frequency-domain FRI framework

-This repository contains the code for the methods for estimating spikes in a stream of decaying exponentials.
+This repository contains the code for the methods for estimating spikes in a stream of decaying exponentials, which is described in the upcoming paper

+**A finite rate of innovation approach for the estimation of a stream of decaying exponentials**

+in the ASILOMAR Conference on Signals, Systems, and Computers (2020).

 ### Basic Decaying Exponential Model